Posts

 Translating Mongolian-to-English: My thoughts on AI

 Introduction As someone deeply passionate about cultural exchange and linguistic preservation, I’ve dedicated quite some time to translating Mongolian literature—particularly poetry—into English.
 Mongolian poetry is rich in metaphor, rhythm, and philosophical reflection, often reflecting the nomadic spirit and historical resilience of its people.
 Translating such works is no simple task; it demands a nuanced understanding of language, culture, and context.
-Recently, I’ve incorporated generative AI tools, such as ChatGPT, into my translation workflow, using them as powerful aids for generating initial drafts and exploring linguistic possibilities.
+Recently, I’ve incorporated generative LLM tools, such as ChatGPT, into my translation workflow, using them as powerful aids for generating initial drafts and exploring linguistic possibilities.
 The journey of translating Mongolian poetry is as much about adapting the message as it is about preserving the integrity of its cultural and philosophical depth.
 Here, I’ll share my translation process, delve into how generative AI models function in the realm of language, and explore the future of AI in literary translation.
-How G...
+How ...

 “Happiness and Suffering” by Choinom Renchin (English Translation)